 For the past several years, we have undertaken various measures to secure liquidity to pursue acquisitions, repurchase shares of our common stock, reduce interest costs, amend existing key financing arrangements and, in some cases, extend a portion of our debt maturities to continue to provide us additional operating flexibility.
-Certain of these measures continued in 2017.
+Certain of these measures continued in 2018.
 Set forth below is a summary of certain key financing events affecting our capital structure during the last three years.
-For further discussion of our debt instruments, see Note 8: "Long-Term Debt" and for further discussion on share repurchase program, see Note 9: "Earnings Per Share and Equity" in the notes to our audited consolidated financial statements included elsewhere in this Form 10-K.
+For further discussion of our debt instruments, see Note 9: "Long-Term Debt" and for further discussion on Share Repurchase Programs, see Note 10: "Earnings Per Share and Equity" in the notes to our audited consolidated financial statements included elsewhere in this Form 10-K.